int

 Casino Hold'em Poker

-Poker 3 - Heads Up (Betsoft)
+Poker 3 - Heads Up by Betsoft

-This model should be tested by every fan of Texas hold'em who wants to play against the house.
+Poker 3 - Heads Up should be tried by every fan of Texas hold'em who wants to play against the house.
 It is a 3D poker.
 A realistically drawn opponent will sit in front of you.
 You will play against him one on one.
 He represents a casino.

 Casino Hold'em Poker